 Another key feature of hydrogen bond consists in its cooperativity coupling.
 Hydrogen bonding leads to the formation of the next hydrogen bond and redistribution of electrons, which in its turn promotes the formation of the following hydrogen bond, which length increasing with distance.
 Cooperative hydrogen bonding increases the O-H bond length, at the same time causing a reduction in the H...O and O...O distances.
-The protons held by individual H2O molecules may switch partners in an ordered manner within hydrogen networks [10].
-As the result, aqueous solutions may undergo autoprotolysis, i.e. the H+ proton is released from H2O molecule and then transferred and accepted by the neighboring H2O molecule resulting in formation of hydronium ions as H3O+, H5O2+, H7O3+, H9O4+, etc. This leads to the fact, that water should be considered as associated liquid composed from a set of individual H2O molecules, linked together by hydrogen bonds and weak intermolecular van der Waals forces [11].
+The protons held by individual H_2O molecules may switch partners in an ordered manner within hydrogen networks [10].
+As the result, aqueous solutions may undergo autoprotolysis, i.e. the H^+ proton is released from H_2O molecule and then transferred and accepted by the neighboring H_2O molecule resulting in formation of hydronium ions as H_3O^+ , $H_5O_2^+$, $H_7O_3^+$, $H_9O_4^+$, etc. This leads to the fact, that water should be considered as associated liquid composed from a set of individual H_2O molecules, linked together by hydrogen bonds and weak intermolecular van der Waals forces [11].
 The simplest example of such associate can be a dimer of water:

-$(H_2O)2 = H_2O - HOH$
+$$(H_2O)2 = H_2O - HOH$$

-The energy of the hydrogen bonding in the water dimer is $\sim 0.2$ eV ( $\sim 5$ kcal/mol), which is larger than the energy of thermal motion of the molecules at the temperature of 300 K. Hydrogen bonds are easily disintegrated and re-formed through an interval of time, which makes water structure quite unstable and changeable.
-This process leads to structural inhomogeneity of water characterizing it as an associated heterogeneous two-phase liquid with short-range ordering, i.e. with regularity in mutual positioning of atoms and molecules, which reoccurs only at distances comparable to distances between initial atoms, i.e. the first $H_2O$ layer.
+The energy of the hydrogen bonding in the water dimer is ~0,2 eV (~5 kcal/mol), which is larger than the energy of thermal motion of the molecules at the temperature of 300 K. Hydrogen bonds are easily disintegrated and re-formed through an interval of time, which makes water structure quite unstable and changeable.
+This process leads to structural inhomogeneity of water characterizing it as an associated heterogeneous two-phase liquid with short-range ordering, i.e. with regularity in mutual positioning of atoms and molecules, which reoccurs only at distances comparable to distances between initial atoms, i.e. the first H2O layer.
 As it is known, a liquid in contrast to a solid body, is a dynamic system: its atoms, ions or molecules, keeping short-range order in mutual disposition, participate in thermal motion, the character of which is much more complicated than that of crystals.
 For example H2O molecules in liquid state under normal conditions (1 atm, 22 °C) are quiet mobile and can oscillate around their rotation axes, as well as to perform the random and directed shifts.
 This enabled for some individual molecules due to cooperative interactions to "jump up" from one place to another in an elementary volume of water.
 Random motion of molecules in liquids causes continuous changes in the distances between them.
 The statistical character of ordered arrangement of molecules in liquids results in fluctuations - continuously occurring deviations not only from average density, but from average orientation as well, because molecules in liquids are capable to form groups, in which a particular orientation prevails.
 Thus, the smaller these deviations are, the more frequently they occur in liquids.

 The further important feature is that the hydrogen bonds are spatially oriented.
-As each $H_2O$ molecule has four sites of hydrogen bond formation (two non-shared electron pairs at an oxygen atom and two uncompensated positive charges at a hydrogen atom), one $H_2O$ molecule in a condensed state is capable to form hydrogen bonds with four $H_2O$ molecules (two donor and two acceptor) (Figure 1), which results in forming a tetrahedron crystal structure clearly observed in ice crystals.
+As each $\rm H_2O$ molecule has four sites of hydrogen bond formation (two non-shared electron pairs at an oxygen atom and two uncompensated positive charges at a hydrogen atom), one $\rm H_2O$ molecule in a condensed state is capable to form hydrogen bonds with four $\rm H_2O$ molecules (two donor and two acceptor) (Figure 1), which results in forming a tetrahedron crystal structure clearly observed in ice crystals.

 Figure 1.
-Hydrogen bonding between four individual $H_2O$ molecules.
-It is shown the value of the angle between the covalent H-O-H bond in $H_2O$ molecule.
+The formation of a hydrogen bond between the four molecules of H_2O (red spheres indicate the central atoms of oxygen, white balls - hydrogen atoms).
+It is shown the value of the angle between the covalent H-O-H bond in H_2O molecule and the length of the hydrogen bond